Python SDK (BETA)

 |

-# Structured logging with context
+# Service-to-service logging with metadata

 |